Air Conditioning FAQs & Tips — Expert HVAC Answers for South Metro Atlanta Homeowners

 Should I have preventive maintenance, and how often?

 Yes, we recommend biannual maintenance.
-Preventive care helps catch small problems early and keeps your HVAC system running longer with fewer surprises.
+Preventive care helps catch minor problems early and keeps your HVAC system running longer with fewer surprises.

 What are the advantages of a programmable thermostat?